mtlynch/mtlynch.io/content/notes/cypress-vs-playwright/index.md

 );
 ```

-Playwright also looks at the `textContent` of the element, but it automatically trims and collapses whitespace like a web browser does.
+Playwright also looks at the `textContent` of the element, but it automatically trims and collapses whitespace like a browser does.

 You can force Playwright to look at `innerText` instead with a much simpler syntax than what's available in Cypress: